kasperjha/nuxt-strapi-zone-utils/README.md

 npm i nuxt-strapi-zone-utils
 ```

-`@nuxtjs/strapi` is installed as a dependency.
-For automatic fetching of dynamic zone data make sure to configure the url to your strapi instance through an `.env` file or `nuxt.config.ts`.
+`@nuxtjs/strapi` is installed as a dependency to automatically fetch dynamic zone data.
+Make sure to [configure the url to your strapi instance](https://strapi.nuxtjs.org/setup) through an `.env` file or `nuxt.config.ts`.

 ```bash
 # .env.development
 STRAPI_URL=http://localhost:1337
 ```

 ## Usage